nicojourdain/nicojourdain.github.io/students_dir/students_python_gricad.md

 # Preliminary steps for Windows10 users (last updated May 2020)

-If you use Linux of Mac OSX, skip this section.
+If you use Linux or Mac OSX, skip this section.
 For Windows10, you will need to activate OpenSSH ("Settings", then "Apps and features", then "Manage optional features", then "Add a feature" and look for "OpenSSH Client", then install it).
 Then, install Ubuntu20 from the Windows Store ([see this page](https://www.zebulon.fr/astuces/divers/executer-linux-sous-windows-10.html)).
 Then, launch the Ubuntu app in Windows.

 You can enable copy/paste through Ctrl+Maj+C/v somewhere in the menu.